CVUA-RRW/FooDMe/docs/benchmark/paramspace.md

 ## Running a parameter space analyis

-The parameter space analysis is organized in a separate workflow from foodem, it is therefore nescessary to point snakemake to the correct workflow definition:
+The parameter space analysis is organized in a separate workflow from foodme, it is therefore nescessary to point snakemake to the correct workflow definition:

 ```